Rush Limbaugh on the EIB Network here at 800-282-2882 and the email address, LRushbo at EIBnet.com.

 I have a theory about Donald Trump and his rallies, and I wanted to run it by you and see what you think.

-In 2010, I attended a couple of Tea Party rallies, and it just felt good to be among other Americans that felt the same way I did about uh the Constitution and preserving it.
+In 2010, I attended a couple of Tea Party rallies, and it just felt good to be among other Americans that felt the same way I did about the Constitution and preserving it.

-And I think since the crackdown of the IRS on the Tea Party and some other issues, The Tea Party just has not met the way that we did, you know, back in the first couple of years that we got together.
+And I think since the crackdown of the IRS on the Tea Party and some other issues, the Tea Party just has not met the way that we did, you know, back in the first couple of years that we got together.

-But I I think that there's strength in numbers, and we enjoy being in a room with people who think like us.
+But I think that there's strength in numbers, and we enjoy being in a room with people who think like us.

-Um you could have a point.
+You could have a point.

-But he even referenced the Tea Party in his rally last night, talking about how much he likes them.
+But he even referenced the Tea Party in his rally last night, talking about how much he likes them, how much he respects a Tea Party.

 But you raise another interesting point.

-If you go back 2010, and for the next couple of years, there were Tea Party rallies and meetings all over the country.
+If you go back 2010 and for the next couple of years, there were Tea Party rallies and meetings all over the country.

 We had Tea Party sponsors here on the EIB network.